andreafabrizi/DNSProxy/README.md

 #### Version 0.1 - April 09 2009:
 * Initial release

-## WIP - features being developed:
+## Features being actively developed:
 * (in progress) support far more than A, AAAA, CNAME and NS.
 My pre-DoH test protocol supported MX, PTR and ALL types
 * (in progress) offer choice on method.
 So far only POST is supported as better privacy
 * (in progress) parallelize requests
+* (todo) find out why some requests encounter ";; Question section mismatch: got fantuz.net/RESERVED0/IN"
 * (todo) add a /stats backend
-* (todo) find out why some requests encounter ";; Question section mismatch: got fantuz.net/RESERVED0/IN"
-* (todo) choose the faster response or wait and compare all parallel responses
-* (todo) add a "--resolve" option to pin DoH request to an IP address (see SNI debate on IETF mailing lists)
 * (done) save HEX packet structure and serve it as HTTP content from DNSP daemon priming the local cache
 * (done) reduce memory impact (strace, gdb, valgrind)
 * (done) restore performances, currently impacted by TCP handler

-## Ideas - lower priority:
+## Lower priority ideas:
+* (todo) choose the faster response or wait and compare all parallel responses
 * (todo) worth looking at QUIC, the UDP-multiplexing upcoming HTTP/3 standard.
 * (todo) implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
 Remember, there's no ID field in DOH !
 * (todo) use h2 "Warning" headers to signal events/failures
 * (todo) DNSSEC validation tests ?
+* (todo) add a "--resolve" option to pin DoH request to an IP address (see SNI debate on IETF mailing lists)
 * (pending decision) to use directly NGHTTP2 in place of CURL.
 FYI CURL relies on NGHTTP2
 * (pending decision) REDIS: implement or drop
+* (todo) add an option to provide dynamic list of blacklisted domains (to be read in from file or STDIN)
+* (todo) add switch to leverage REUSEPORT and/or REUSEADDRESS
 * test build on Debian, Windows, MacOS (only tested with Ubuntu 14-18 and very old MacOS)
 * test bynary distribution on Debian, Windows, MacOS
-* add an option to provide dynamic list of blacklisted domains (to be read in from file or STDIN)
-* add switch to leverage REUSEPORT and/or REUSEADDRESS

 ## Non-inclusive DoH providers list
 * 1.1.1.1